Ethiopian Navy: Role in the Ethiopian Civil War and Eritrean War of Independence

-The end of the Ethiopian Navy
+End of the navy (1991–1996)

 The Ethiopian Civil War and Eritrean War of Independence both ended in 1991 soon after the fall of Assab, and Eritrea became independent, leaving Ethiopia landlocked.
 The Ethiopian Navy remained in existence, left in the curious and unusual position of having no home ports.
 Nonetheless, directed by its headquarters in Addis Ababa, it continued occasional patrols in the Red Sea from ports in Yemen.
 In 1993, Yemen finally expelled the Ethiopian ships; by then some had deteriorated too much to be seaworthy, and the Ethiopians left them behind in Yemen.
 Ethiopia had become a hulk after arriving in Yemen in 1991 and was sold for scrap in 1993; other Ethiopian ships were also scrapped or scuttled.

 Those ships which could get underway from Yemen in 1993 moved to Djibouti.
 For a time it was thought that the Ethiopian Navy might survive, based at Assab in Eritrea or at Djibouti, and Ethiopia even requested that Eritrea lease it pier space at Assab from which to operate the surviving Ethiopian Navy.
 Eritrea refused the request.
-Proposals also were made for Eritrea and Ethiopia to divide the ships, with ships manned by both countries operating from Eritrean ports as a kind of successor to the Ethiopian Navy, but Eritrea soon expressed a desire to organize an entirely separate Eritrean Navy.
+Proposals also were made for Eritrea and Ethiopia to divide the ships, with ships crewed by both countries operating from Eritrean ports as a kind of successor to the Ethiopian Navy, but Eritrea soon expressed a desire to organize an entirely separate Eritrean Navy.

 By 1996, Djibouti was tired of having a foreign navy in its ports.
 The Ethiopian Navy had fallen behind in paying its harbor dues, and under this pretext Djibouti seized all of the remaining ships on 16 September 1996 and put them up for auction to pay the back dues.
-Eritrea expressed interest in 16 of them, but finally limited itself to purchasing only four of them – an Osa-II class missile boat and three Swiftships Shipbuilders patrol craft – in order to avoid exacerbating an international crisis with Yemen.
+Eritrea expressed interest in 16 of them, but finally limited itself to purchasing only four of them—an Osa-II class missile boat and three Swiftships Shipbuilders patrol craft—in order to avoid exacerbating an international crisis with Yemen.
 The rest of the ships were scrapped.

 Later in 1996, the Ethiopian Navy's headquarters in Addis Ababa disbanded, and the Ethiopian Navy ceased to exist.
-Its only remnant is the patrol boat GB-21; moved inland to Lake Tana and manned by Ethiopian Army personnel, she survived as of 2009 as Ethiopia's only military watercraft.
+Its only remnant was the patrol boat GB-21; moved inland to Lake Tana and crewed by Ethiopian Army personnel, she survived as of 2009 as Ethiopia's only military watercraft.

-Revival
+Revival (2018–present)

-In June 2018, newly installed Prime Minister Abiy Ahmed called for the eventual reconstitution of the Ethiopian Navy as part of a wider programme of security sector reforms, saying that "we should build our naval force capacity in the future".
+In June 2018, Prime Minister Abiy Ahmed called for the eventual reconstitution of the Ethiopian Navy as part of a wider program of security sector reforms, saying that "we should build our naval force capacity in the future".

-In March 2019, Abiy Ahmed signed defence accords with France's Emmanuel Macron, including on support in establishing a naval component.
+In March 2019, Abiy Ahmed signed defense accords with France's Emmanuel Macron, including on support in establishing a naval component.

-Ethiopia's navy will be based in Djibouti It's also stated that the command head office will be based in Bahir Dar, Ethiopia.
+The Ethiopian Navy is based in Djibouti, and its headquarters is in Bahir Dar, Ethiopia.